 - Completion of 3 semester hours of each of the following: English Comp I; English Comp II; General Psychology I; Human Growth & Development; Intro to Sociology; Humanities/Fine Arts Elective; Public Speaking/Interpersonal Communication.

 - All required courses must be completed with a “C” or above.

-- Applicants who have submitted all admission requirements by the specified deadline will be considered for program admission based on a rating scale that includes: ACT composite score; ACT Math and Reading subscores; academic points; and previous certificates or degrees.
+- Applicants who have submitted all admission requirements by the specified deadline will be considered for program admission based on a rating scale that includes: ACT composite score; ACT Math and Reading subscores; prerequisite letter grades; and highest previous certificate or degree.

 - Applicants not selected for a class may reapply for subsequent classes by submitting a new Application for Selection to the Transition to RN Option Associate Degree Nursing Program.